yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 Following is the normative definition of the CSR template, using CDDL {{RFC8610}}.
 The CSR template MUST be a valid JSON document, compliant with the syntax defined here.

-An additional constraint that is not expressed in CDDL but MUST be validated by the recipient is that all objects (e.g. `distinguishedName`) MUST NOT be empty when they are included, even when each separate property is optional.
+An additional constraint that is not expressed in CDDL but MUST be validated by the recipient is that each subjectAltName entry has a value compatible with its type.

 ~~~
 {::include CSR-template/template-schema.cddl}